Lavanya-75481/Department-portal/README.md

 The project is about making a portal for a separate department(say CSE, we've done for our dept i.e, CSE).

-The requisites include you should download the tcpdf file(you can download it directly from here https://github.com/tecnickcom/TCPDF) as a zip file, then unzip it and place it in a file called "tcpdf" in the folder where the other files has beeb stored.
+The requisites include you should download the tcpdf file(you can download it directly from here https://github.com/tecnickcom/TCPDF) as a zip file, then unzip it and place it in a file called "tcpdf" in the folder where the other files has been stored.

 You need to have a folder called "uploads" where you can place the excel sheets which gonna be uploaded in future use.